ImaginationInternational/einsteinium/README.md

 The "master" branch is currently used to rebase the latest Litecoin code - otherwise it stays untouched

-The current, deprecated Einsteinium 0.9.2 wallet is available as a tagged branch as well
+The current, deprecated Imagination 0.9.2 wallet is available as a tagged branch as well

-What is Einsteinium?
+What is Imagination?
 ----------------

-Einsteinium is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Einsteinium uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Einsteinium Core is the name of open source software which enables the use of this currency.
+Imagination is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Imagination uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Imagination Core is the name of open source software which enables the use of this currency.

 - Algorithm: Scrypt PoW
-- Total Einsteinium: 299,792,458
+- Total Imagination: 299,792,458
 - Initial block value: 1024
 - Reward Reduction Method: Block Halving
 - Block Target Time: 60 seconds
 - Difficulty Re-targeting: per block (Kimoto Gravity Well)
 - RPC Port: 41879
 - P2P Port: 41878
-- Donation to the Einsteinium Charitable Fund (per block): 2%
+- Donation to the Imagination Charitable Fund (per block): 2%
 - Donation to to faucets, give-aways and marketing (per block): 0.5%

-For more information, as well as an immediately useable, binary version of the Einsteinium Core software, see [https://emc2.foundation](https://emc2.foundation).
+For more information, as well as an immediately useable, binary version of the Imagination Core software, see [https://Imagination.International](https://Imagination.International).

 License
 -------

-Einsteinium Core is released under the terms of the MIT license.
+Imagination Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/emc2foundation/einsteinium/tags) //ToDo: change after first release //are created regularly to indicate new official, stable release versions of Einsteinium Core.
+[Tags](https://github.com/ImaginationInternational/imagination/tags) //ToDo: change after first release //are created regularly to indicate new official, stable release versions of Imagination Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).